smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 - Yes, if allowed by policy, the new app should receive cached WiFi credentials.

 3. Should cached Wifi credentials be stored on SDL storage across ignition cycles?
-- No. HMI should always update SDL core about WiFi status changes using `OnWiFiTransportStatusUpdate` HMI API.
+- No. HMI should always update SDL Core about WiFi status changes using `OnWiFiTransportStatusUpdate` HMI API.

 ## Alternatives considered